 Prof. Campbell is a computational and theoretical physicist with a research focus in understanding how simple interactions give rise to complex behavior.
 These so-called complex systems arise in diverse technological, biological, and social systems.
-For more on Prof. Campbell’s collaborative research with a student, refer to the “Faculty Focus” article available here.
+More on Prof. Campbell’s collaborative research with students is available here and here.

 Prof. Campbell has published research in leading scientific journals, including Science and The Proceedings of the National Academy of Sciences, on diverse topics that include cancer immunotherapy, ecological fluid dynamics, and the theory of controlling the behavior of complex systems.
 He is a member of the editorial board of Scientific Reports, a peer-reviewed, open-access journal in the Nature Publishing Group (NPG).